What is a Volcano?

-Apart from lava, gases and volcanic ash can also be erupted.
-Before the volcano erupts, the magma accumulates in a magma chamber that lies beneath the volcano.
+In addition to lava, gases and volcanic ash can also be discharged during an eruption.
+Prior to an eruption, magma accumulates in a magma chamber located beneath the volcano.

-The magma is generated in the earth’s mantle, either by the partial melting of mantle rocks or by subduction of the earth’s crust.
+Magma is produced within the Earth’s mantle, either through the partial melting of mantle rocks or through the subduction of the Earth’s crust.

 Where the most volcanoes are